CPhobos/North_Natives_Generator/README.md

   [4] Open a terminal and run {your_python_env_variable} natives_gen.py

+  [4.1] Specify which native format you wanna use

   [5] Locate your natives.py file in the same directory

   [6] To use the natives, simply import it into your script.